 This recipe is quite similar to that found in "Professor" Jerry Thomas' 1862 "How to Mix Drinks."
 It primarily differs in that simple syrup is substituted for his shaken sugar and water (a quick simple syrup).
 You can skip the rum if you like, though it adds dimension to the flavor, as does the optional vanilla extract, which is not found in Thomas' punch recipe.
 The egg white is another nice addition that gives it a luscious texture, though it's not eggy like eggnog.

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the brandy, rum, simple syrup, milk, and optional vanilla extract and egg white.
+In a cocktail shaker filled with ice, pour the brandy, rum, milk, simple syrup.
+Include the egg white and vanilla extract if you like.

 Shake well (if you choose to add egg, shake until it hurts).

 Dust with grated nutmeg for a garnish.
 Serve and enjoy.

 Consuming raw and lightly-cooked eggs poses a risk for food-borne illness.

 - Many fans of this drink prefer a good cognac and it's really nice when paired with an aged rum.
 Feel free to experiment with other pairings of the two spirits or simply pour your favorite brandy alone.